anhanw/Lines/README.md

 - You can locate my visual component by access any book in the list which user choose.
 - You can save the state of my application when closing the mainMenu.
 - You can reload the state of my application when opening the application.

+# Phase 4: Task 2

+Sun Nov 27 12:31:48 PST 2022
+Added book: Harry potter

+Sun Nov 27 12:31:48 PST 2022
+Added book: has

+Sun Nov 27 12:31:48 PST 2022
+Added book: 花见花开

+Sun Nov 27 12:31:48 PST 2022
+Added bookList: booklist

+Sun Nov 27 12:31:48 PST 2022
+Added excerpt.

+Sun Nov 27 12:31:48 PST 2022
+Added excerpt.

+Sun Nov 27 12:32:08 PST 2022
+Removed book: has

+Sun Nov 27 12:32:39 PST 2022
+Added book: Painful Learning

+Sun Nov 27 12:33:05 PST 2022
+Added note.

+Sun Nov 27 12:33:32 PST 2022
+Added note.

+Sun Nov 27 12:33:37 PST 2022
+Removed note.

+Sun Nov 27 12:33:50 PST 2022
+Added note.

+# Phase 4: Task 3

+1. I will refactor all Json classes.
+I will make two abstract JsonReader and JsonWriter classes to implement the common methods, such as read, write, open, close, and so on.
+Then, I can create new JsonReader classes for books and excerpts that extend the abstract JsonReader class, and create other two new JsonWriter classes for books and excerpts that extend the abstract JsonWriter class.

+2. I will refactor the GUI class into multiple classes.
+The reason is now I wrote all my code about GUI all in one class.
+It is very long and contains multiple of repeated codes.
+I can write a new class that construct BookLists panel, a new class to construct Book panel, and one more new class to construct Excerpt panel.
+By doing so, I will figure out those three new classes, let's call them BlPanel, BPanel, and ExPanel, will have a lot of common methods, such as LayoutPanel, AddButtonPanel, and so on.
+Hence, I might consider to have an abstract class called Component and let BlPanel, BPanel, and ExPanel extend Component to reduce duplicated code.
+After doing so, I can associate those three classes to GUI by have them as fields and instantiate them by methods (or in constructor).
+So we have a more clear structure of the codes.

+3. If I have more time, I will change the display of my BookLists and Books.
+Now I use button for each bookList and a label located in a ScrollPanel to representing Books.
+If I have more time, I will  change them all to JList.
+Then I will add one more button called Access for BookLists, so that when I click each BookList, I select them.
+Then I can push Access to access them - the detailed performance is similar to now: the BookList will display in the bottom area.
+Similarly, I will also add a new Access button for Books.
+Then, when I choose a book in the list, I can select it and access it.
+Then a new frame will pop up like current implementation.

+4. Finally, I will change the refresh method.
+Currently, every time I do something, such as add a book, note, excerpt, and so on, I have to make the old frame un-visible and make a new frame to reflect the changes.
+After the three steps listed above, I think I can rewrite the update method to make the whole application update more smoothly.